The Bankrate promise

 - In addition, if you originally took out an adjustable-rate mortgage and want a more predictable monthly payment, you can switch to a VA fixed-rate mortgage to help you with your budget.

 There are two main options available to you when you choose to refinance with a VA loan:

 - Interest Rate Reduction Refinance Loan (IRRRL): Often called a VA streamline refinance, an IRRRL loan is available to current VA loan-holding homeowners looking to secure a lower interest rate.

 - VA cash-out refinance: lets any mortgage-holder swap out a current home loan with a new one and tap into the equity they’ve built up

 Interest Rate Reduction Refinance Loan (IRRRL)

-The Interest Rate Reduction Refinance Loan (IRRRL) can be used to refinance an existing VA loan into a new VA loan with a lower interest rate.
-It’s also used by homeowners looking to switch from an adjustable rate mortgage (ARM) to a fixed-rate mortgage to get a more predictable monthly payment.
+The Interest Rate Reduction Refinance Loan (IRRRL)/VA streamline refinance, can be used to refinance an existing VA loan into a new VA loan with a lower interest rate.
+It’s also used by homeowners looking to switch from their VA adjustable-rate mortgage (ARM) to a fixed-rate mortgage.

 Here are some other benefits to consider:

 - This loan is available without an appraisal or any credit underwriting.